 The pressure on companies to comply with tax regulations significantly reduces, with the onset of this decision.
 The increase in the threshold and reduction in return filing requirements to just one per year is a load off MSMEs.

-What effect could it have on an MSME like yours?
+What effect could it have on MSMEs?

 Over 20 Lakh business taxpayers will benefit from this new exemption extension.

 Need help with understanding the Goods and Services Tax?
 Subscribe to this GST Guide to get in-depth knowledge of GST.
+You can also learn more about the world of GST from our free e-learning platform mojoVersity.